 - Enter the correct FTP username into the Username field.
-This can be the cPanel username which is also an FTP account or an FTP account which you have setup.
+This can be the cPanel username which is also an FTP account, or an FTP account that you have set up.

 - If connecting via an additional FTP account, make sure to use the full FTP username (ex: firstname.lastname@example.org).